Home

 There are some ways to use this indicator on the chart.
 The simplest one is to receive a signal when the price chart crosses the moving average:

-The challenge in utilizing long-term moving averages lies in their inherent lag, making them more suitable for confirming trading signals.
+The challenge in using long-term moving averages lies in their inherent lag, making them more suitable for confirming trading signals.
 Additionally, long-term MAs can function as support and resistance levels within the existing trend, providing supplementary buy or sell signals.

 It's simple!
 Watch a short video of how it works on ExpertOption: